Elehiggle/Claude3MattermostChatbot/README.md

 ## Known Issues

-- Typing indicator is only sent to the channel, not the conversation thread.
-There is some issue I haven't figured out yet.
-I even prefer it this way, but mobile users can't see the channel while in a thread.

-Other than that, while the chatbot works great for me, there might still be some bugs lurking inside.
+While the chatbot works great for me, there might still be some bugs lurking inside.
 I have done my best to address them, but if you encounter any issues, please let me know!

 ## Monkey Patch